JudyMotha/judy_portfolio/README.md

 * Source code
 https://github.com/JudyMotha/judy_portfolio

-The work has a simple landing page with Aboutme Home tab ,project/portfolio tab ,contact tab and Resume tab.The portfolio page contains a few GH  repositories and published sites.The footer contains Social media icons
+The work has a simple landing page with Aboutme Home tab ,project/portfolio tab ,contact tab and Resume tab.The portfolio page contains a few GH  repositories and published sites.The footer contains Social media icons.The Resume tab contains resume and skills

 <img src="./judyportfolio.gif">